 - Transit center at Miramar College (Completed October 2014).

 - Improvements to Mira Mesa Community Park and Carroll Site including a pool and field house (Started Fall 2015).

 - Parkdale park at the south end of Parkdale.

-- Public park facilities at Salk Elementary School
+- Public park facilities at Salk Elementary School (in design)

 - Development of Canyon Hills Park

 - Two additional parks in Carroll Canyon will also be constructed during this time period, but are being constructed as part of redevelopment of the gravel mining operations, not out of the FBA.